MathieuandSpheroidalWaveFunctions/complex_oblate_swf/readme.txt

   a considerable increase in computation time, especially for very large cr.

-  Testing for ci = 30 showed that useful results were obtained for all values of x down to 0.000001 for cr up to at least 5000.
-There were a few isolated 5 digit results.
-See the discussions of estimated accuracies given below for the special case of x = 0 and for the angular functions.

-  Testing for ci = 40 showed that useful results were obtained for all values of x down to 0.000001 for cr up to about 4000.
+  When there were 33 digits of precision, testing for values of ci up to 40 showed that coblfcn provides useful results for cr up to at least 5000 and for m up to 1000 and x down to 0.000001.
+Estimated accuracies for the radial functions were 8 or more digits except for a possible rare 6 or 7 digit result.
+When there were 31 digits of precision, useful results were obtained over the same ranges of m and x and for cr up to about 4000.
 There were some scattered 5 digit results.
 Results for cr = 5000 showed a few isolated 4 digit results occurring primarily for x from about 0.009 to 0.025.

-  Testing for ci = 50 showed useful results for x down to 0.000001 and cr up to at least 600.
+See the discussions of estimated accuracies given below for the special case of x = 0 and for the angular functions.

+  Testing for ci = 50 with 33 digits of precision showed useful results for x down to 0.000001 and cr up to at least 2000.
+Accuracies for the radial functions were almost always at least 8 or more digits but occasional accuracies as low as 5 digits were seen near the breakpoint, primarily for cr >= 1  000 and m > 200.
+When cr = 2000, there were even a few 4 digit results for m >= 700 and a few 3 digit results for m >= 800.
+It is unlikely that values of m this large will be required by the user.
+When there were 31 digits of precision, testing showed useful results for x down to 0.000001 and cr up to at least 600.
 Accuracies were usually 6 or more digits with a rare 5 digit result for m less than 200.
 Above m = 200, there were a number of 5 digit results and even an occasional 4 digit result for m between 200 and 350.
-There were also useful results for cr up to 2000 when x <= 0.01 and m was no larger than about 600.
+There were also useful results for cr up to 2000 when x was no larger than about 0.01 and m was no larger than about
+  600.

+  Testing for ci = 60 with 33 digits of precision showed useful results for all m and x>= 0.000001 with cr up to 100 although a few 4 digit results occurred at x = 0.00001 and 0.000001.
+Results for cr = 200 were similar except that there were a few more 4 digit results at x = 0.000001 and 0.00001 and some 4 digit results now at x = 0.0001 and x = 0.001.
+Testing for cr = 500 showed that useful results are only obtained for x >= 0.05 for all m and for x < 0.05 for m up to about
+  160. Testing for cr = 1000 and 2000 showed useful results for x >=
-  Testing for ci = 60 showed useful results for all m for cr up to 150 when x >= 0.01, for cr up to 300 when x >= 0.1 and for cr up to 1500 when x >= 0.5.
+  0.2 for all m with a possible 4 digit result or so.
+Testing with 31 digits of precision showed useful results for all m for cr up to 150 when x >= 0.01, for cr up to 300 when x >= 0.1 and for cr up to 1500 when x >= 0.5.

-  Testing for ci = 70 showed useful results for all m for cr up to 75 when x >= 0.1, for cr up to 200 when x >= 0.2 and for cr up to 500 when x >= 0.5, although a rare 4 digit result occurred sometimes.
+  Testing for ci = 70 with 33 digits of precision showed useful results for all m for cr up to 100 when x >= 0.01, for cr up to 150 when x >= 0.05, for cr up to 200 when x >= 0.1, for cr up to 500 when x >= 0.3 and for cr up to 1000 when x >= 0.5.
+Testing with 31 digits of precision showed useful results for all m for cr up to 75 when x >= 0.1, for cr up to 200 when x >= 0.2 and for cr up to 500 when x >= 0.5, although a rare 4 digit result occurred sometimes.

-  Testing for ci = 80 showed useful results for all m for cr up to 30 when x >= 0.2, for cr up to 180 when x >= 0.3 and for cr up to 250 when x >= 0.5, although a rare 4 digit result occurred sometimes.
+  Testing for ci = 80 with 33 digits of precision showed useful results for cr up to 20 when x >= 0.01, for cr up to 50 when x >= 0.02, for cr up to 100 when x >= 0.2, for cr up to 200 when x >= 0.3 and for ci up to 300 when x >= 0.5.
+Testing with 31 digits of precision showed useful results for all m for cr up to 30 when x >= 0.2, for cr up to 180 when x >= 0.3 and for cr up to 250 when x >= 0.5, although a rare 4 digit result occurred sometimes.

   Testing for yet higher values of ci showed a continued increase in the minimum value of x and a decrease in the maximum value of cr